Changes to the UK’s Shortage Occupation List take effect following recommendations by government advisers, the Migration Advisory Committee.

 - Priority allocation in the event the cap limit is reached

-Which roles feature on the Shortage Occupation List?
+Which roles have been added to the Shortage Occupation List

 - Health occupations:

 - Medical radiographers SOC code 2217